Human Ecology recognizes 21 outstanding seniors at celebration Friday, May 13

-Dean John Buckwalter, Assistant Dean Shawna Jordan and Assistant Dean Karen Pence will recognize the outstanding seniors, bestow honor cords and honor program competition certificates, and pay tribute to the student commencement speaker, Vanessa Bowen.
+Dean John Buckwalter, Assistant Dean Shawna Jordan and Assistant Dean Karen Pence will recognize the outstanding seniors, bestow honor cords and honor program completion certificates, and pay tribute to the student commencement speaker, Vanessa Bowen.
 The presentation will begin at 4 p.m. in Main and West Ballrooms in the Kansas State Student Union on May 13.
 A reception will precede the presentation at 3:30 p.m. in K and S Ballrooms.

 This celebration provides a wonderful opportunity to recognize the College of Human Ecology’s most outstanding scholars and leaders.